homebridge/verified/README.md

 If you decide you no longer wish to maintain your plugin, please reach out to the Homebridge team on the [Homebridge Discord](https://discord.gg/6GUFCb).
 We can assist finding a new owner, or take over the repository until a new maintainer can be found.

 Your plugin may be subject to another review if we notice an increased amount of issues arising from your plugin.
-If your plugin is unmaintained for some time and is no longer working, and a fork or new plugin offering improved functionality is created, we may remove the "Verified By Homebridge" status of your plugin in favor the new plugin.
+If your plugin is unmaintained for some time and is no longer working, and a fork or new plugin offering improved functionality is created, we may remove the **Verified By Homebridge** status of your plugin in favor the new plugin.

 ## Community